DGIorio/additional_blender_panels/README.md

 # Additional Blender Panels
-Script for creating additional properties panels in Blender for helping developing mods for games from Criterion Games
+Blender addon for creating additional properties panels in Blender for helping developing mods for games from Criterion Games